 The attachment of GR 24/2018 lists the type of licences relevant to the above-mentioned sectors.
 Certain businesses are sufficiently licensed if they have acquired an IU but others may be required to obtain both an IU and an IKO.
 For example, based on the attachment of GR 24/2018, a web portal business is required to obtain an IU and an IKO, whereas business management consulting needs only an IU.

 Once the NIB has been obtained, a PMA company may directly proceed to obtain the IU.
-The OSS system will ask whether the PMA Company’s business requires any construction of facilities.
-If the answer is yes, the OSS system will inform the PMA company that its IU will be issued immediately but that it must fulfil certain commitments, specifically to obtain a location permit, a water location permit, an environmental permit (Environmental Impact Analysis/Amdal or Environmental Management Effort and Environmental Monitoring Effort (UKL-UPL)), and a Building Construction Permit or IMB upon the issuance of the IU.
+The OSS system will ask whether the PMA company’s business requires any construction of facilities.
+If the answer is yes, the OSS system will inform the PMA company that its IU will be issued immediately but that it must fulfil certain commitments, specifically to obtain a location permit, a water location permit, an environmental permit (Environmental Impact Analysis/Amdal or Environmental Management Effort and Environmental Monitoring Effort (UKL-UPL)), and a Building Construction Permit (IMB) upon the issuance of the IU.
 This commitment requirement does not apply to PMA companies that do not need to construct a facility to operate their business.
 For example, a PMA company that engages in management business consulting is not required to make a commitment because it can rent office space to operate its business.

 An IU without a commitment requirement will be issued with a statement that it is already effective.

 An IKO can also be issued the same day as the issuance of the IU, but may not be necessarily effective.
 The relevant ministry must determine and confirm whether the commitment has been completed.
-BKPM and the relevant technical ministry will supervise and review the completion of the commitment for an IKO.
+The BKPM and the relevant technical ministry will supervise and review the completion of the commitment for an IKO.
 Once the required commitment has been fulfilled and non-tax state revenues have been paid, the IKO issued by the OSS system will be valid.

 Business entities need to determine what licences are required to be obtained by checking the attachment to GR 24/2018.
 However, in practice, the relevant ministries may not yet understand the procedure.
 For example, web portal companies are subject to the jurisdiction of the Ministry of Communication and Informatics (MOCI).
 Pursuant to GR 24/2018, internet companies must obtain both an IU and an IKO.
 The OSS system will issue the IU and IKO for web portal companies.
-However, when it comes to the requirement to register with MOCI, MOCI only requests at this time the NIB and IU of the web portal companies.
+However, when it comes to the requirement to register with the MOCI, the MOCI only requests at this time the NIB and IU of the web portal companies.

-The licensing procedure of the OSS and BKPM may be carried out by the prospective investors themselves or their representatives, such as legal advisers or business consultants through a power of attorney (POA).
-The form of the POA is provided in the attachment to BKPM Regulation No. 6/2018) and must be submitted online along with other supporting documents.
+The licensing procedure of the OSS and the BKPM may be carried out by the prospective investors themselves or their representatives, such as legal advisers or business consultants through a power of attorney (POA).
+The form of the POA is provided in the attachment to BKPM Regulation No. 6/2018 and must be submitted online along with other supporting documents.
 The OSS Institution does not provide any specific format for its POA.

 Back to top